 The island population, comprising 50,000 permanent residents, is extremely cyclical, with the population burgeoning during the Brazilian summer months, December through February.
 To get between the island and the city of Salvador, there are hourly auto ferries as well as passenger boats that depart every thirty minutes.
 There is no bridge that links the island to the Salvador.

 THE TOWN OF ITAPARICA – The historic town of Itaparica, located on the northern tip of the island, dates to the 16th century.
 Its historic core features churches and significant residences from the 17th through the 20th centuries.
 For many years Itaparica was the summer resort of choice for the bourgeoisie of Salvador.
 Many of the most well known families of Salvador still have homes there; but since new roads now connect Salvador to previously inaccessible beaches north of town, the wealthy now seek their entertainment elsewhere.
 Itaparica, for all its charms, is currently semi-forgotten.

 THE INSTITUTO SACATAR – A ten to fifteen minute walk from downtown Itaparica leads to the Instituto Sacatar.
 Located in the center of the 2 ½ acre property is a large house with a central courtyard, surrounded by a library, several commodious living rooms, a substantial kitchen and five bedroom suites.
 Generous verandas wrap around the house.
+A second building on the site includes four additional bedroom suites.
+Studios are arrayed around the perimeter of a coconut grove, facing the beach.
 The site is quite pastoral; monkeys still live in the surrounding trees.
-A narrow strip of restinga, a native salt water scrub forest, screens the property from 175 meters of secluded white sand beach.
+A narrow strip of mangrove forest screens part of the property from 180 meters of secluded white sand beach.